prajjwal1/discosense/README.md

 # Discosense: Commonsense Reasoning with Discourse Connectives
-Official code for the EMNLP 2022 paper.
+Official code for the EMNLP 2022 [paper](https://arxiv.org/pdf/2210.12478.pdf).

+This repo is a work in progress.

 Data can be found in `/data` directory.
 The directory contains the training and test set.